Brick Mansions

-Brick Mansions is a 2014 action film starring Paul Walker, David Belle, RZA, Goûchy Boy, Catalina Denis and Carlo Rota.
+Brick Mansions is a 2014 dystopian action thriller film starring Paul Walker, David Belle, RZA, Goûchy Boy, Catalina Denis and Carlo Rota.
 The film was directed by Camille Delamarre and written by Luc Besson, Robert Mark Kamen and Bibi Naceri.
-A co-production between France, Canada and the United States, it is a remake of the 2004 French film District 13, in which Belle had also starred.
+A co-production between France, Canada, the United States, and Russia, it is a remake of the 2004 French film District 13, in which Belle had also starred.
 This movie was released on April 25, 2014, five months after Walker's death on November 30, 2013, and is dedicated to him.
 This was Walker's last fully completed film before his death and his penultimate film, followed by his final film appearance in Furious 7.

 Plot

 In 2018, in a crime-ridden dystopian Detroit, a particularly notorious neighborhood has grown so dangerous that law enforcement is overwhelmed.
 Unable to control the crime, city officials build a 40 ft-tall containment wall around this area, known as Brick Mansions, "the projects", or the "no-go zone", to cut it off from the rest of the city.
 Police monitor all movement in and out of Brick Mansions, and schools and hospitals within it have been shut down.

 French-Caribbean ex-convict Lino Duppre is hunted by drug kingpin Tremaine Alexander for stealing and destroying a large amount of heroin.
 Lino evades capture, and so Tremaine has his men capture Lino's girlfriend, Lola.
 Lino frees her, and they capture Tremaine and turn him in to police at the border wall.
 However, the chief of police, who is on Tremaine's payroll, frees Tremaine and arrests Lino instead.

 In the meantime, city officials discover that Tremaine has gained hold of a nuclear explosive and a small missile, which he plans to launch into downtown Detroit unless he obtains a ransom.
 Cop Damien Collier is sent undercover to free Lino so the two can destroy the bomb together.
 They two escape from a police van and face off against Tremaine and his gang to free Lola and defuse the bomb.
 Damien discovers that Tremaine never planned to launch it, and that Damien was sent to unknowingly launch the missile into the Brick Mansions to clear the area for upscale development.
-Damien also finds out his late father by his fellow officers, and the mayor of Detroit was behind both plots.
+Damien also finds out his late father was killed by his fellow officers, and the mayor of Detroit was behind both plots.
 Damien, Lino, and Tremaine confront the mayor and get him to admit his plan while secretly recording his statements.
 The mayor is arrested.
 Brick Mansions is welcomed back into the city.
 Tremaine runs for Mayor of Detroit, promoting the idea of equality and freedom.